 Equity compensation has long been used as a form of non-cash payments to both motivate current staff, and also to attract potential new employees.
 This type of compensation is the best for the startup companies as they may lack cash, or usually they wish to invest their cash flow into growth initiatives.

-In short, employees are provided with shares of the company giving them rights towards the ownership, and profits of the company.
 This kind of equity compensation can take many forms such as performance shares, restricted stocks, incentive Stock Options(ISOs), and many others.
 This article will focus on ISO and the limit of these.

 What are ISOs (incentive stock options)?